leanprover/theorem_proving_in_lean4/axioms_and_computation.md

 build alternative tactics for constructive logic outside the core library and use them alongside the constructive tactics from the core.
-However, the developers of Lean's core library currently do not want to implement these tactics themselves, nor do they accept any changes that attempt to modify the tactics in the core to avoid using classical reasoning, regardless of how simple the change may be.
+However, the developers of Lean's core library currently do not want to implement these tactics themselves, nor do they accept changes that attempt to modify the tactics in the core to avoid using classical reasoning.

 Computationally, the purest part of dependent type theory avoids the use of ``Prop`` entirely.
 Inductive types and dependent function types